 Using the Search heads, they can be visualized and analyzed using the graphical user interface.

-The search heads and knowledge objects can be accessed via Splunk web interface.
+The search heads and knowledge objects can be accessed via the Splunk web interface.
 All the communications happen via REST API connection.

 Related Page: Introduction To Splunk Rex